dsomleff/react-camp/monsters-app/README.md

 - Everything inside `{}` in JSX is JavaScript expression.
 - As soon as `state` changed/updated, React re-render component.
 - When we render array of elements in JSX, for each element we need provide unique `key`, that React can distinguish them.
 So React, by using `key` re-render only updated element and do not touch others.
-- `Life Cycle Methods` - methods that get called at different stages of when our components get rendered.
+- `LifeCycle Methods` - methods that get called at different stages of when our components get rendered.
 - `componentDidMount()` - calls when React render component on the page for a first time.
-It's a React.Component method.
+It's a React.Component method (Life Cycle Method).
 - `props` - property that specified in Component tag `<Component propName="propValue"/>`.
 Exist for both types of Component.
 - `children` of props - any info located between Component's tags `<Component>Children Props</Component>`

+### Functional Based Components
+- Used when we need just render some data (from props) to basic html.
+- NO access to `state` or `LifeCycle Methods`.

 ## State vs Props
 - State data can be pass as a parameter into Component and Component receive it as a prop(s).